List of recurring The Simpsons characters: God

-God (voiced by Harry Shearer) has had many appearances in the series, including "My Way or the Highway to Heaven", "Homer the Heretic", "Thank God, It's Doomsday", and "Pray Anything".
+God (voiced by Harry Shearer in most appearances, Phil Hartman in "Bart Gets Hit By a Car") has had many appearances in the series, including "My Way or the Highway to Heaven", "Homer the Heretic", "Thank God, It's Doomsday", and "Pray Anything".
 He also appears in the opening sequence.
 He is portrayed in the traditional depiction of the Abrahamic god: a gray-haired man in a white robe with a booming voice.
-In most episodes, only his beard is seen.
+In most episodes, only his beard is seen while his face is often obscured.
 One of God's distinctive features is that he and Jesus are the only two The Simpsons characters drawn with five fingers on each hand and five toes on each foot.
 According to showrunner Al Jean, "The Simpsons is one of the few shows on TV where God is not only very real, but he's a kind of vengeful Old Testament God."

 Grady

-Grady (voiced by Scott Thompson) is Julio's lover.
+Grady Little (voiced by Scott Thompson) is Julio's lover.
 In "Three Gays of the Condo", Marge finds a note that says she wanted to dump Homer before they get married.
 This upsets Homer and he finds a new place to live.
 Julio and Grady needed a third person in the apartment.
 He agrees to stay with them.
 Later, Homer loves Marge again; he moves out.
 Before Homer moved out, it is revealed Grady loves Homer.
 Homer runs away saying "I will only hurt you!"

 Grady and Julio make small appearances in several other episodes.